lightbits/lightbits.github.io/euler/euler.markdown

-Why you shouldn't use Euler angles in gradient descent but not for the reasons you think
+You probably shouldn't use Euler angles in gradient descent but not for the reasons you think
 ====================================================================
 <!-- <h2 style="border-bottom: none; text-align: center; font-weight: normal;"><i>Problems that can occur when estimating 3D rotation using gradient-based optimization and how to deal with them.</i></h2> -->